Lekker of niet? – Introduction to the Dutch cuisine

 Pannenkoeken met kaas – crepes with cheese

-Sweet or salty – stroopwafel or drop?
+Sweet or savoury – stroopwafel or drop?

 Many of you know the Netherlands is the country of sweet waffles – stroopwafel.
-These are two pieces of crunchy thin waffles sticked together by gooey caramel/honey filling.
+These are two pieces of crunchy thin waffles stuck together by gooey caramel/honey filling.
 It can be eaten straight out of the bag or preheated on top of a mug with hot tea, coffee, or milk.
 You can also find shops or market stands selling freshly made ones – highly recommended!

 But, have you also heard of drop?
 Here, liquorice is called drop, and the Dutch love it!
 We’re talking about black, salty, and sweet candies.
 Not everyone likes them immediately, as their savoury taste might be hard to accept at first.
 It took me two years to get used to the taste, but now I love them.
 It’s very risky if there’s an open bag of drop around me, haha! 😛